dingram/jsmidgen/README.md

  - `addNote(channel, pitch, duration[, time[, velocity]])`

    **Add a new note with the given channel, pitch, and duration**
-   - If `time` is given, delay that many ticks before starting the note
+   - If `time` is given, delay that many ticks before starting the note.
+This can be used for adding rests.
-   - If `velocity` is given, strike the note with that velocity
+   - If `velocity` is given, strike the note with that velocity.
  - `addNoteOn(channel, pitch[, time[, velocity]])`

    **Start a new note with the given channel and pitch**
-   - If `time` is given, delay that many ticks before starting the note
+   - If `time` is given, delay that many ticks before starting the note.
+This can be used for adding rests.
-   - If `velocity` is given, strike the note with that velocity
+   - If `velocity` is given, strike the note with that velocity.
  - `addNoteOff(channel, pitch[, time[, velocity]])`

    **End a note with the given channel and pitch**
-   - If `time` is given, delay that many ticks before ending the note
+   - If `time` is given, delay that many ticks before ending the note.
-   - If `velocity` is given, strike the note with that velocity
+   - If `velocity` is given, strike the note with that velocity.
  - `addChord(channel, chord[, velocity])`

    **Add a chord with the given channel and pitches**
-   - Accepts an array of pitches to play as a chord
+   - Accepts an array of pitches to play as a chord.
-   - If `velocity` is given, strike the chord with that velocity
+   - If `velocity` is given, strike the chord with that velocity.
- - `setInstrument(channel, instrument[, time])`
+ - `setInstrument(channel, instrument[, time])`.

    **Change the given channel to the given instrument**
-   - If `time` is given, delay that many ticks before making the change
+   - If `time` is given, delay that many ticks before making the change.
  - `setTempo(bpm[, time])`

    **Set the tempo to `bpm` beats per minute**
+   - If `time` is given, delay that many ticks before making the change.
+ - `setTimeSignature(numerator, denominator[, time])`

+   **Set the time signature**
+   - For example, 3/4 time would have `numerator` 3 and `denominator` 4.
+   - The `denominator` **must** be a power of 2 (e.g. 1, 2, 4, 8, 16, 32).
+   - If `time` is given, delay that many ticks before making the change.
+ - `setKeySignature(accidentals[, minor[, time]])`

+   **Set the key signature**
+   - If `accidentals` is positive, it is the number of sharps in the key signature.
+   - If `accidentals` is negative, it is the number of flats in the key signature.
+   - If `minor` is `true`, the key signature is a minor key.
-   - If `time` is given, delay that many ticks before making the change
+   - If `time` is given, delay that many ticks before making the change.